maffos/Diffusion-Modelling-for-inverse-problems/README.md

 1. A toy linear problem.
 2. A real-world application from scatterometry.

+For the scatterometry problem, the pretrained surrogate of [2] was used.

 ## Features
 - **Benchmarking**: Compare score-based generative models with other methods like stochastic normalizing flows.
 - **Novel Loss Function**: Implementation of a novel loss function for score-based generative models, similar to [3], in the `loss.py` module.